franciscovfonseca/Building-the-SOC-Part-5/README.md

 >
 > **<summary> 📝 Explanation</summary>**
 >
-> In this final stage of the lab we're going to explore some of the Custom Analytics Rules / Alerts that we created in Sentinel.
+> In this final stage of the lab ➜ we're going to explore some of the **Custom Analytics Rules / Alerts** that we created in **Sentinel**.
 >
-> We'll look at the Queries that make those Events ➜ and try to go through and manually trigger at least 6 of them.
+> We'll look at the **Queries** that make those Events ➜ and try to go through and manually trigger at least 6 of them.
 >
 > This will allow us to understand how the Analytics Rules & the KQL actually work.
 >